 Feel free to leave your own comments.
 What do you think about the modern “calling card”?

 Anonymous asked: Dear Curatorial Staff, I have a James Van Ness coverlet like the one in your collection names, "Cornelia's Coverlet," but made for Edmund Lawrence in 1850.
 Can you please tell me an auction estimate or insurance value for this piece?

 We’re glad you asked this because we get questions like yours a lot.
 In general, it is considered a conflict of interest for professional museums to dispense appraisals or authentications, so, unfortunately, the Springfield Art Museum (or any other museum) cannot help you with this.

 The best course of action is to seek out a licensed appraiser.
 The American Society of Appraisers and the Appraisers Association of America have excellent search engines to help you locate the right appraiser by geographical location and area of expertise.
 For a less formal approach or a quick, rough estimate, you might want to check out AskART, ebay, or artprice.com.
-Keep in mind that there are many factors that can influence the value of an artwork, including market trends, when in art artist’s career it was made, its size, and especially its condition.
+Keep in mind that there are many factors that can influence the value of an artwork, including market trends, when in an artist’s career it was made, its size, and especially its condition.
 To clean your artwork, find a professional conservator at the American Institute of Conservation.
 Never attempt to clean a work of art yourself.

 For those looking to establish a value for their two-dimensional artworks (drawings, paintings, prints, etc.), check out our simple pro-tips to make sure you have an original piece of art in the first place.

 Best of luck in evaluating your coverlet, and thanks for the question!